 The Code is meant as a guide to the standards of behavior we expect from employees, regardless of seniority, location, or audience.
-We realise that no document can anticipate every situation, but have done our best to provide clear guidance on resolving ethical issues you may confront.
-For anything left unaddressed, please consult with your manager or one of the contacts in the appendix.
+We realize that no document can anticipate every situation, but have done our best to provide clear guidance on resolving ethical issues you may confront.
+For anything left unaddressed, please consult with your manager, Human Resources, Legal, or Compliance.